Stopping Your Teenager From Drinking And Driving: Few Important Pointers

 3. Understanding the teen brain

-As parents, it is equally important to have an understanding of teen brain, as many of you must be already aware how feelings are more dominant in their brain than rational decisions.
+As parents, it is equally important to have an understanding of the teen brain, as many of you must be already aware of how feelings are more dominant in your brain than rational decisions.

 It doesn’t matter how smart teens are or how well they scored on the SAT or ACT.
 Good judgment isn’t something they can excel in, at least not yet.